bigeasy/cadence/diary.md

 because event emitters are streamy things.
 They are not going to be pinned to a particular invocation the way that a callback pins to a particular invocation.

+Hah.
+Coming back to this after having broken Cadence, to see that this logic is the correct logic, that there is no zero-to-many for callbacks, they are always callbacks and they should always be called once.

 ## Initial Invocation

 Cadence will provide you with a callback for conviencence invocations, however